christofmuc/KnobKraft-orm/website/README.md

 Stable pages under `docs/learn/` carry a `tutorial` ID. `tutorials.json` stores reviewed date, written-guide basis and optional published video metadata once.
 A video record requires a real YouTube ID, title, demonstrated version and synth.
 The hook renders the embedded video and attribution.
 An optional `transcript` names a reviewed, allowlisted Markdown file.
 Leave video/transcript values null when no published material exists; the page remains useful without empty video panels or promises.

 The sole initial video is the existing `lPoFOVpTANM` introduction, explicitly labelled **1.0.0 / Prophet Rev2**.
 Its original screenshot is preserved and labelled historical.
 It is not a screenshot of release 2.9.0.
+Render the local screenshot as a link instead of embedding a remote player; the page must not contact YouTube before the reader follows that link.

 ## URLs and shared identity